Art of the Umbrella Movement: Parodies of Xi Jinping and police banners

-Since an image of Xi Jinping, the General Secretary of the Communist Party of China (China's Paramount leader post), holding an umbrella won a top photojournalism award in China on 22 October, Xi has been parodied with a cut-out version where the umbrella has been made yellow.
+Since an image of General Secretary of the Chinese Communist Party Xi Jinping holding an umbrella won a top photojournalism award in China on 22 October, Xi has been parodied with a cut-out version where the umbrella has been made yellow.
 The edited image has appeared on stickers, posters, banners and life-size and oversize banners.
 Apple Daily reports that there are at least 13 cardboard cut-outs of general secretary Xi Jinping in Mong Kok, three in Causeway Bay, and one huge vertical banner depicting the image hanging from the pedestrian bridge in Admiralty.
 These cut-outs, many overwritten with pro-democracy or anti-communist slogans, are popular props for mainland visitors with which to take photographs.

 Umbrella Man statue

 Umbrella Man is a 10 ft high wooden statue created by a 22-year-old artist using the name "Milk" during the protests.
 The inspiration for the woodblock statue, symbolising freedom and peace, was a photograph of a suffragist holding an umbrella over a police officer to shield him from the rain.
 The statue is constructed of plywood of ordinary wood tint on a metal frame.
 Those blocks making up the face are white, symbolising pepper spray used by the police on the suffragists; the umbrella is yellow.
 It was constructed by the artist aided by a group of ten people.

 It rapidly become an icon for the occupation movement upon its appearance on the demonstration site on 5 October 2014, and photographs of it have appeared on the front page of many newspapers and on websites around the world.
-The media have compared it to the Goddess of Democracy statue erected during the Tiananmen Square protests of 1989.
+The media have compared it to the Goddess of Democracy statue erected during the 1989 Tiananmen Square protests and massacre.
 Since the large statue appeared, other versions emerged – a miniature woodblock version, as well as other materials, were created by others.